camunda-consulting/camunda-7-code-examples/snippets/extended-serialization/README.md

 How to use it?
 --------------

 Install the modules on your JBoss camunda bpm distribution.
 Install the process application extended-serialization-process.
-Start the tasklist and start a process. complete the user task and check the server log for the output of the second service task.
+Log into the tasklist and start a process.
+Complete the user task and check the server log for the output of the second service task.

 Environment Restrictions
 ------------------------